-141. Section 46 requires the Scottish Ministers to issue guidance about various matters to do with child interview orders and investigative interviews conducted under such an order.
-The guidance may also cover questioning in an emergency situation under section 44.
+158. Section 46 requires the Scottish Ministers to issue guidance about the obtaining and withdrawal of consent for the purposes of section 31A, child interview orders, and the planning and conduct of investigative interviews authorised by virtue of agreement being given under section 31A or by such an order.
+The guidance must also cover questioning in an emergency situation under section 44.
 Persons exercising functions to which the guidance relates must have regard to that guidance in exercising those functions.